 - Cafe Hyperion, Discoveryland – £, Quick Service

-It’s with huge thanks to Holiday Inn and Air France that we are able to share with you our experience of visiting Disneyland Paris.
+It’s with huge thanks to Holiday Inn and Air France that we are able to share with you our experience of visiting Disneyland Paris with our children.